- If PUBG refuses to launch after an update, you may use our quick tips to solve this error.

 - Then click the Next and Finish buttons to restart and roll back Windows 10.

 Those are a few of the resolutions that might kick-start PUBG so you can launch the game once again.
-For further PUBG fixes, check out this post that provides resolutions for numerous Battlegrounds bugs.
-This WR article also includes some more general fixes for Steam games that don’t launch.
+For further PUBG fixes, check out this post with numerous Battlegrounds bugs.